Measuring neutrino mass and asymmetry with matter pairwise velocities: Results

 The simulation sets $S_1$ and $S_2$ have different halo mass distributions.
 We choose host haloes from each set that fall within two particular virial mass intervals: $[10^{11},10^{13}]\ M_\odot$ (referred to as "light haloes") from $S_2$, and $[10^{13},10^{15}]\ M_\odot$ (referred to as "heavy haloes") from $S_1$.
 This selection yields a population of around $250,000$ haloes for each case, with each halo composing of at least 200 CDM particles.

 The upper panels of Figure \ref{fig:hh-pwv} show that $v_{\mathrm{hh}}$ for light haloes (dashed lines, mass range $[10^{11},10^{13}]\ M_\odot$) is consistently less negative than for heavy haloes (solid lines, mass range $[10^{13},10^{15}]\ M_\odot$).
-This is due to the stronger gravitational interaction among heavier haloes, which results in larger magnitudes of pairwise velocity.
+This may be due to two reasons: firstly, the stronger gravitational interaction among heavier haloes, secondly, halo bias, i.e. heavier haloes tend to be located in denser regions, resulting in larger magnitudes of pairwise velocities.
 The same pattern is visible in the lower panels of Figure \ref{fig:hh-pwv}, where $\sigma_{\mathrm{hh}}$ for light haloes is smaller than for heavy haloes.

 Furthermore, it is evident from the upper left panel of Figure \ref{fig:hh-pwv} that, for two different ranges of halo mass, the minimum points of $v_{\mathrm{hh}}(r)$, denoted as $(r_{\mathrm{min}}, v_{\mathrm{min}})$, show considerable differences.
 For light haloes, $r_{\mathrm{min}}\sim8\ \mathrm{Mpc}$, which is the transition radius between the regions of one halo group and two halo groups.
 This is similar to the behaviour observed for $v_\mathrm{pp}$, although the transition radius is larger for haloes than for particles.
 In the vicinity of $r_{\mathrm{min}}$ for light haloes, an increase in neutrino mass leads to an increase in $v_{\mathrm{min}}$, while $v_{\mathrm{min}}$ is much less sensitive to $\eta^2$.
 These trends are also visible in $\sigma_{\mathrm{hh}}$ (dashed lines in the lower panels).